superfeedr/blog.superfeedr.com/_posts/2015-10-07-rss-bot-telegram-lambda.markdown

 {% endprism %}

 Of course, this bot is quite limited for now... for example, you could add more commands, such as `unsubscribe`, `list`.
-You could also add support for Telegraph's custom keyboards!
+You could also add support for Telegram's custom keyboards!